 As anticipated, a variety of techniques have been proposed and used in the literature to select passively evolving galaxies at high redshift.
 To some extent all these methods rely on spectral synthesis models, in two ways.
-First, these are used to define the selection area in the different colour planes adopted (either observed, as in the case of BzK criterion, or rest-frame, as in the UVJ one).
-Second, SED modeling is at the basis of the techniques that use rest-frame properties of the studied objects, either colours or physical quantities like SFR, stellar mass and age.
-In particular, it is worth reminding that the cleanness of the UVJ criterion stems from the adoption of SED modeling to estimate the rest-frame $U\!-\!V$ and $V\!-\!J$ colours of observed galaxies, which are either directly obtained from the best-fit models to the observed multi-wavelength fluxes distribution, or (as in the case of the EAZY code, Brammer et al. 2008) are computed interpolating between the observed bands but assuming a best-fit model to estimate the redshift of the object, unless spectroscopic data is available.
+First, these are used to define the selection area in the different colour planes adopted (either observed, as in the case of BzK criterion, or rest frame, as in the UVJ one).
+Second, SED modelling is at the basis of the techniques that use rest-frame properties of the studied objects, either colours or physical quantities like SFR, stellar mass and age.
+In particular, it is worth reminding that the cleanness of the UVJ criterion stems from the adoption of SED modelling to estimate the rest-frame U - V and V - J colours of observed galaxies, which are either directly obtained from the bestfitting models to the observed multiwavelength fluxes distribution, or (as in the case of the EAZY code; Brammer et al. 2008) are computed interpolating between the observed bands but assuming a best-fitting model to estimate the redshift of the object, unless spectroscopic data are available.

-Given this importance of the SED-fitting procedure in the selection process, we dedicate this section to analyze whether the usual $\tau$ -models are adequate, and to introduce a new simple parametrization that should be more effective at selecting passive galaxies at high-z.
+Given this importance of the SED-fitting procedure in the selection process, we dedicate this section to analyse whether the usual τ -models are adequate, and to introduce a new simple parametrization that should be more effective at selecting passive galaxies at high-z.

-3.1 The τ-models
+3.1 The τ -models

-Because the SFR never reaches a value exactly zero in $\tau$ models (although in practice they reach negligible level of residual star-formation rate when the age of the galaxy tis much larger than the timescale $\tau$ ), the exact definition of when a galaxy becomes passive in such models is somewhat arbitrary.
-In practice, a threshold on the specific starformation rate is usually applied (e.g. $sSFR < 10^{-11} yr^{-1}$ ).
-For this reason, in an attempt to define a safe area for passively evolving galaxies, both the (rest-frame) UVJ and the (observed) BzK diagrams adopt models in which the passive phase is well established and has been lasting for at least 1 Gyr, as we extensively discuss below (see also Sommariva et al. 2014).
-These models can adequately describe the SFH of passively evolving galaxies even at redshifts $z \simeq 2-3$ , with $\tau \leq 0.5$ Gyr; however, this requirement becomes difficult to match at high redshifts.
-Using the UVJ diagram and adopting an exponentially declining model, one has to use very short $\tau$ parameters, often even below 0.1 Gyr combined with relatively large ages, to fit early passive objects (as clearly shown in S14, Table 1).
-Particularly for massive objects, which are the ones we can observe more easily, such extremely short timescales are difficult to reconcile with any physically-motivated description of the SFH at high redshift, and passive phases lasting more than 1 Gyr are difficult or impossible to hold at high redshift, when they become comparable to the age of the Universe (e.g., ~ 1.2 Gyr at $z \sim 5$ in the $\Lambda$ -CDM cosmology).
+Because the SFR never reaches a value exactly zero in τ -models (although in practice they reach negligible level of residual SFR when the age of the galaxy t is much larger than the time-scale τ), the exact definition of when a galaxy becomes passive in such models is somewhat arbitrary.
+In practice, a threshold on the specific SFR is usually applied (e.g. sSFR $<10^{-11}$ yr-1).
+For this reason, in an attempt to define a safe area for passively evolving galaxies, both the (rest frame) UVJ and the (observed) BzK diagrams adopt models in which the passive phase is well established and has been lasting for at least 1 Gyr, as we extensively discuss below (see also Sommariva et al. 2014).
+These models can adequately describe the SFH of passively evolving galaxies even at redshifts $z \simeq 2 - 3$, with $\tau < 0.5$ Gyr; however, this requirement becomes difficult to match at higher redshifts.
+Using the UVJ diagram and adopting an exponentially declining model, one has to use very short τ parameters, often even below 0.1 Gyr combined with relatively large ages, to fit early passive objects (as clearly shown in S14, table 1).
+Particularly for massive objects, which are the ones we can observe more easily, such extremely short time-scales are difficult to reconcile with any physically motivated description of the SFH at high redshift, and passive phases lasting more than 1 Gyr are difficult or impossible to hold at high redshift, when they become comparable to the age of the Universe (e.g. ~ 1.2 Gyr at $z \sim 5$ in the Λ -CDM cosmology).

 This point is quantified in Fig. 1.
-We use here the UVJ plane to follow the colour evolution of model galaxies with different SF histories.
-The standard region used to select passively evolving galaxies is delimited by the solid lines, requiring $(U-V){rest} > 1.2$ , $(V-J){rest} < 1.4$ , and $(U-V){rest} > 0.88 \times (V-J){rest} + 0.59$ (as defined by Whitaker et al. 2011, for $z\sim3$ galaxies).
+Here we use the UVJ plane to follow the colour evolution of model galaxies with different SF histories.
+The standard region used to select passively evolving galaxies is delimited by the solid lines, requiring $(U - V){\text{rest}} > 1.2$, $(V - J){\text{rest}} < 1.4$, and $(U - V){\text{rest}} > 0.88 \times (V - J){\text{rest}} + 0.59$ (as defined by Whitaker et al. 2011, for $z \sim 3$ galaxies).